Ph.D. in Economics

 Graduates have been placed in leading academic institutions, prominent corporations, and numerous governmental agencies.
-Alumni are currently in positions with Memphis University, Cambridge University (U.K.), Indiana University, College of Charleston, University of North Carolina-Charlotte, Furman University, East Carolina University, the Federal Reserve Bank of New York, the Environmental Protection Agency, the Central Intelligence Agency, the International Monetary Fund, BellSouth and Bank of America, among others.
+Alumni are currently in positions with Memphis University, Cambridge University (U.K.), Indiana University, College of Charleston, University of North Carolina-Charlotte, Furman University, East Carolina University, the Federal Reserve Bank of New York, the Environmental Protection Agency, the Central Intelligence Agency, the International Monetary Fund, BellSouth, Bank of America and PricewaterhouseCoopers, among others.

-The Economics Department will next be admitting students for the 2016-2017 academic year.
+The Department of Economics will next be admitting students for the 2018-2019 academic year.

 General Requirements for the Ph.D. in Economics

-The Ph.D. in Economics normally requires a minimum of four years of full-time work beyond the bachelor's degree.
-Each candidate must complete 48 hours of coursework with at least a "B" average, and 12 hours of dissertation credit to to satisfy the University's Graduate School requirements to obtain a Ph.D.
-Owing to the lock-step nature of the program, admission is limited to the fall semester and all students are required to take at least nine semester hours of course work during the fall and spring semesters.
+Each candidate must complete 48 hours of course work with at least a "B" average, and 12 hours of dissertation credit to to satisfy the university's Graduate School requirements to obtain a Ph.D.
+Owing to the lock-step nature of the program, admission is limited to the fall semester (admits every other year) and all students are required to take at least nine semester hours of course work during the fall and spring semesters.
 The Graduate Record Examination (GRE) is required for admission.